ymasory/qualac/README.md

 Qualac is a quality assurance test suite for the Scala compiler.
 We focus on fuzzing and automatic specification-based testing.

-# Nightly tests #
+# Mailing list #
-To see the results of our nightly tests check out the [quala-nightly](https://groups.google.com/group/quala-nightly/) Google group.
+Check out our [quala-nightly](https://groups.google.com/group/qualac/) Google group.

 # Code comments #
 ## Abbreviations ##